ultravideo/uvgComm/README.md

 The following Kvazzup dependencies are available as packages: `libopus-dev libspeexdsp-dev libomp-dev libcrypto++-dev`.
 For the OpenHEVC, Kvazaar and uvgRTP, if they are not available, you will have to clone the Github repositories and compile them according to their respective instructions.

+If you have trouble with Qt creator code highlights, but not compilation, make sure you have the correct version of Clang installed.
+When testing, the Ubuntu had clang-10 installed when Qt depended on clang-8.
+Installing `clang-8` may solve this issue.

 Note: We have not been able to get the changing of the camera formats, resolutions or frame rates to work on Linux.
 It is possible that we didn't have all the necessary packets installed or that there is some sort of bug in qt multimedia/multimediawidgets on Ubuntu.
 Any information on this would be greatly appreciated.

 ### MinGW